guglielmo610/DeFoP/README.md

 cd PATH_TO_defop_ws/src/planning/ORACLE
 python evaluate/evaluate.py
 ```
-This is the file that contain the majority of change code from the original sevae_ORACLE.
-In particular, there is the function that stop the drone for 1 second if indecision is detected ("slowdown_action"), the function "deadend_action" that was refined to make the drone rotate in the opposite direction of the closest obtsacle in case of deadend situation.
-In the end you can find the function "filter_actions_by_grid_3" that is the actual supervisor of the main neural network path planner.
-This function remove from the motion primitives available for the drone, the actions that will lead to a fast collision.
-You can modify the parameters "min_dist", "min_ratio", "drone_radius" in case you want to modify the distance threshold from the obstacles, the ratio that represent the precentage of occupancy of an obstacle inside a sector of the image, or the dimension with margin of your drone.
+This file contains the main modifications introduced on top of the original **seVAE_ORACLE** implementation.

+- **`slowdown_action`**
+  Detects indecision in the planner and commands the drone to briefly stop (1 second) to stabilize before continuing.

+- **`deadend_action`**
+  A refined behavior for handling dead-end situations.
+When a dead end is detected, the drone rotates **away from the closest obstacle**, improving its ability to escape narrow or cluttered areas.

+- **`filter_actions_by_grid_3`**
+  This is the **supervisory layer** on top of the neural network path planner.
+It filters out any motion primitives that would lead to an imminent collision.

+  You can tune the following parameters to adjust the safety constraints:
+  - `min_dist` — minimum allowed distance to obstacles
+  - `min_ratio` — occupancy ratio threshold defining how much of a sector must be filled before it is considered unsafe
+  - `drone_radius` — effective size (with margin) of your drone used for collision checks

+These additions significantly improve the robustness and safety of the planner when navigating dense forest environments.

 ---